 "We need to talk about that."
 He lifted her easily and held on, and she let him hold her, blank, boneless.

 "Ryan," Mel began carefully, "we need to go."

-Leaning back against the white fender of that expensive car, mud on her dress, making it up as she went along, one long make believe girl cry, he knew it, knew she didn't know what she was doing, yell first and then walk it back, that was his girl, yelling at him now.
+Leaning back against the white fender of that expensive car, mud on her dress, right up in his face, yell first and then walk it back, that was his girl, yelling at him now.
 "Back off, Ryan!
-I told you before that we're done and I meant it then and I mean it now!
-I don't ever want to see you again!
-Never!
-Do you get that?"
+I told you we're done and I meant it then and I mean it now!
+Get out of my way and stay out of it!"

 Mel placed a cool hand on his arm, and Ryan leaned into her, torn, trying to hang on, trying to convince himself she'd be back, she needed him.
 She'd be back.
 Despite the heat, he shivered, and stood there, stuck, speared, pinned and bleeding.

 "Ryan," Mel urged again gently, "this isn't your fight.
 Come on, we have to go."